seichner/moneymoney_ethereum-tokens/README.md

 Add a new account (Other -> Ethereum+ERC20)

-* Enter your public Ethereum address as username (like 0x856E8d572ea04dda092e29...)
+* Enter your public Ethereum address as username (like 0x856E8d572ea04dda092e29...) (separate multiple addresses by comma)
 * Enter "123" as password (or anything else, doesn't matter)